President, Children’s Wisconsin Foundation

 Senior Vice President, Children’s Wisconsin

-Children’s Wisconsin was founded by the community over 130 years ago and is a national, top-ranked pediatric enterprise and the largest social service agency in the state with over two million touch points per year.
-Meg has been in her role at Children’s for over ten years.
-Prior to Children’s Wisconsin, Meg served as associate vice president of university advancement for Marquette University where she was part of leading large-scale fundraising efforts; donor cultivation and stewardship activities; and, parent, donor and alumni outreach and communication functions.
+Children’s Wisconsin was founded by the community over 130 years ago and is a top-ranked independent pediatric health system and one of the largest social service agencies in the state with more than 7.3 million connections per year.
+Meg has been in her role at Children’s for more than 10 years.
+Prior to Children’s Wisconsin, Meg served as associate vice president of university advancement for Marquette University, where she was part of leading large-scale fundraising efforts; donor cultivation and stewardship activities; and parent, donor and alumni outreach and communication functions.

 Meg earned a Bachelor of Arts in English and an Executive Master of Business Administration from Marquette University.
 Currently, she serves as a volunteer and advocate for her alma mater.
 Meg is a Milwaukee Business Journal's Forty Under 40 alumna, a 2006 recognition honoring outstanding business and community leaders.
-In 2025, Meg was recognized both as one of the Milwaukee Business Journal’s 2025 Power Brokers and one of Wisconsin’s Women of Influence.
+In 2025 and 2026, Meg was named one of the Milwaukee Business Journal’s Power Brokers, and in 2025 she was named among Wisconsin’s Women of Influence by the Business Journal.
 In addition, she has received awards for her teaching and leadership.

 Whether in her work or volunteer roles, Meg loves helping organizations and people reach their full potential.
 Meg is adept at helping organizations develop vision and complementary strategic work plans and rallying volunteers to a common cause.
 She currently serves as an executive committee board member of Next Door, an early childhood development program serving Milwaukee’s central city and is former chair of the board of PEARLS for Teen Girls, an empowerment program targeting at-risk girls in Milwaukee.
 She is married to Duane Nelson and has three young adult step-children.